 OJP does not typically approve pre-agreement costs; an applicant must request and obtain the prior written approval of OJP for all such costs.
 All such costs incurred prior to award and prior to approval of the costs are incurred at the sole risk of the applicant.
 (Generally, no applicant should incur project costs before submitting an application requesting federal funding for those costs.)
 Should there be extenuating circumstances that make it appropriate for OJP to consider approving pre-agreement costs, the applicant may contact the point of contact listed on the title page of this solicitation for the requirements concerning written requests for approval.
 If approved in advance by OJP, award funds may be used for pre-agreement costs, consistent with the recipient's approved budget and applicable cost principles.
-See the section on Costs Requiring Prior Approval in the DOJ Grants Financial Guide for more information.
+See the section on Costs Requiring Prior Approval in the DOJ Grants Financial Guide at https://ojp.gov/financialguide/DOJ/index.htm for more information.